IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

         # Make predictions using the estimated parameters
 ```

-Incidentally, this interface resembles the one used by the `scikit-learn`
-package.

 It can be seen that the structure presented above makes very few assumptions
 about the model, which makes it generally applicable.
 It can also be easily
 extended to accommodate other actions.
 For instance, one could have a separate